Osmantəpə: Early Neolithic in the South Caucasus

-In 2015, Yoshihiro Nishiaki, Farhad Guliyev and Seiji Kadowaki published their finds of Haci Elamxanli Tepe (5950-5800 BC) and Göytəpə (5650-5450 BC) and placed between them found a noticeable difference in the composition of the finds: while in the older Haci Elamxanli Tepe there were consistently less than 5% ceramic finds and more than 95% stone artifacts, in Göytəpə the ratio of the oldest to the youngest layer changed from around 10% to 90% more than 75% to less than 25%.
-According to the archaeologists, this provides evidence that after a century and a half (5800-5650 BC) between the two sites in the find horizons of Göytəpə, the beginning of ceramic production can be read.
-By comparing their findings with those of neighboring countries, the archaeologists concluded that the Neolithic of the South Caucasus must have developed similarly everywhere.
-Intensive ceramic production and the trade that may come with it require a developed rural way of life and the associated sedentarism.
-Recent studies actually show that agriculture and livestock farming developed as forms of economic activity in the ceramic Neolithic of the southern Caucasus.
-Attempts by other researchers to show a transition between the Mesolithic cultures and the archaeological sites of the ceramic Neolithic, i.e. the gap between 5800 and 5650 BC described above However, were unsuccessful.
+In 2015, Yoshihiro Nishiaki, Farhad Guliyev and Seiji Kadowaki published their finds of Haci Elamxanli Tepe (5950-5800 BC) and Göytəpə (5650-5450 BC) and placed between them found a noticeable difference in the composition of the finds: while in the older Haci Elamxanli Tepe there were consistently less than 5% ceramic finds and more than 95% stone artifacts, in Göytəpə the ratio of the oldest to the youngest layer changed from around 10% to 90% to around 75% to 25%.
+According to the archaeologists, this provides evidence that, during a century and a half (5800-5650 BC), the beginning of ceramic production at Göytəpə can be surmised.